Rajeev1610/OrderService-Debugging-Challenge/README.md

 - InventoryService

 Bug Scenario:
-Place an order for a product with insufficient stock.
+1.Place an order for a product with insufficient stock.
-The InventoryService fails due to a stock constraint.
+2.The InventoryService fails due to a stock constraint.
-The order is still created, but no stock is deducted.
+3.The order is still created, but no stock is deducted.

 ### Acceptance Criteria
 1. The service starts without any errors.